Member Committees

 The Executive Committee guides our work.
 Experts in the field, committee members are elected by vote of the NASLEE membership.
 Together, they define our goals, identify new opportunities, and map pathways for realizing our plans.

 Robin Wilkins is an Education Program Development Specialist with the New Jersey Department of Education (NJDOE), Division of Early Childhood Education, where she develops policy, provides technical assistance, and serves on New Jersey’s Quality Rating Improvement System (QRIS) Leadership Team.
-Robin has also served as the Director of Professional Development for Teaching Strategies and was part of the Center on Enhancing Early Learning Outcomes (CEELO) Leadership Academy in 2018.
+Robin has also served as the Director of Professional Learning for Teaching Strategies and was part of the Center on Enhancing Early Learning Outcomes (CEELO) Leadership Academy in 2018.
 A versatile professional with over 20 years in the field of early childhood education, Robin has also worked in Head Start, community-based programs, and school district settings.

 Dawn Kalkman is the PreK manager with the Michigan Department of Lifelong Education, Advancement, and Potential, Office of Early Learning and Family Supports.
 In her role as manager, she is responsible for administering the state-funded prek program, Great Start Readiness Program (GSRP).
 Dawn’s work is focused on Michigan’s PreK for All initiative and expansion of free prek opportunities for families.
 Dawn participated in the inaugural NASLEE Leadership Academy in 2024 and in Michigan’s 2019-20 Education Policy Fellowship Program.